allani-ca/homepage/Readme.md

 it's the code to allani.ca

+## Recent Changes

+### June 2024 Refactor

+- Did a full cleanup and refactor of all CSS and HTML.
+- Renamed all classes and IDs to be more modern and semantic.
+- Grouped and commented the CSS so it's much easier to follow and maintain.
+- Removed a bunch of old, unused, or redundant styles and markup.
+- Made the HTML more readable and consistent across all templates.
+- Navigation and layout are now standardized everywhere.
+- Everything should be easier to extend and update going forward!

 ## How is it generated

 By hand, no use of AI.
 With help from some friends and resources online.